-KeenDNS is a convenient domain name service for remote access, which will allow you to get a permanent Internet address for your Keenetic.
-You will be able to connect from the Internet to built-in router applications and opened services in your home network using your permanent domain name, for example, home.keenetic.link.
+KeenDNS is a convenient domain name service for remote access, allowing you to get a permanent Internet address for your Keenetic.
+You can connect from the Internet to built-in router applications and opened services in your home network using your permanent domain name, for example, home.keenetic.link.

 Unlike other similar services, KeenDNS is entirely free of charge and can work directly and through the cloud.
 In this case, remote access to the interface and built-in applications will work even without a public (white) IP address (for example, connecting via a 3G/4G modem).